veerendra-poosala/todoListApp/README.md

 | priority | TEXT    |
 | status   | TEXT    |

-and write APIs to perform operations on the table `todo`,
+and wrote APIs to perform operations on the table `todo`,

 <MultiLineNote>